joergboe/runbtf/docs/manpage.md

 The defined tool artifacs are available in nested Suites and nested cases.
 Once a function has been defined, it can not be re-defined in a nested element.

-Especially the streamsutils.sh must be imported at the beginning of the main body of the outermost Test Suite file:

-import "streamsutils.sh"\n

 This modules are searched in the directory of the current TestCase/TestSuite, in all directories of enclosing suites, in the directory of the Test Collection and in the bin-directory.